 Samoyeds are gentle giants with friendly smiles and fluffy white coats.
-They’re kind, loyal, and dependable by nature yet their bodies are sturdy and able to do some heavy work.
+They’re kind, loyal, and one of the most dependable dog breeds by nature yet their bodies are sturdy and able to do some heavy work.

 Samoyeds aren’t just pets.

 They are another member of the family and will need to be treated like one.
 This means lots of attention, care, and time together.

 So, if you have plenty of patience, prefer an active skiing holiday over lazing by the beach in the Caribbean, are OK with never being alone, and don’t mind regularly picking off white hairs from your clothes and furniture…

 The fluffy white coat should serve as a clue.

 Samoyeds originate from Siberia, one of the coldest places in the world.
 There, the nomad tribes of the Samoyedic peoples used them to pull sleds, keep themselves warm, as well as hunt and herd reindeer.